 Practice Areas

-Rakesh has substantial experience litigating complex and antitrust matters in trial and appellate courts throughout the country.
+Rakesh has substantial experience litigating high-stakes matters in trial and appellate courts throughout the country.

-Over the past several years, Rakesh has successfully resolved some of the biggest antitrust matters in history.
-Those include obtaining full judgment for the NFL in post-trial proceedings in a $21 billion challenge to the NFL’s media model, and defeating the FTC’s challenge to Microsoft’s $68.7 billion acquisition of Activision Blizzard, including arguing in opposition to the FTC’s appeal, and winning a unanimous affirmance in the Ninth Circuit.
+Over the past several years, Rakesh has successfully resolved some of the biggest antitrust cases in history.
+Those include obtaining a full judgment for the NFL in post-trial proceedings in a $21 billion challenge to the NFL’s media model, defeating the FTC’s challenge to Microsoft’s $68.7 billion acquisition of Activision Blizzard, and negotiating a groundbreaking and innovative settlement to end decades of litigation over the NCAA’s compensation rules.

-Beyond antitrust, Rakesh has helped deliver high-profile victories to clients in a wide array of industries and subject matter areas, including defamation, financial services, products liability, and has served as lead or co-lead counsel in over a dozen class actions or MDLs.
+Beyond antitrust, Rakesh has helped clients achieve successful outcomes in a wide array of industries and subject matter areas, including defamation, financial services, products liability, and trade secrets.
+He has served as lead or co-lead counsel in over a dozen class actions or MDLs.

 Career